Frightened Rabbit: Sing the Greys (2006–2007)

-The band released their debut album Sing the Greys in May 2006 on local label, Hits The Fan.
+The band released their debut album Sing the Greys in May 2006 on a local label, Hits The Fan.
 The band was offered a deal from Fiction Records but ultimately the label withdrew their offer.
 In January 2007, The Self-Starter Foundation brought the band to the East Coast of the United States for a short tour.
 The band returned to the United States in March to play SXSW.
 Brighton indie label Fat Cat Records released a remixed/remastered version of the album in the US in October 2007, distributed by Caroline Distribution.
 The band then embarked on a full American tour.
 The album was released in the UK in November 2007.

 The Midnight Organ Fight (2008–2009)

 Earlier in 2007, the band had recorded a new album, The Midnight Organ Fight at producer Peter Katis's Tarquin Studios in Bridgeport, Connecticut.
 This album was released 15 April 2008.
 It was critically acclaimed, receiving an 8.1 rating on music website Pitchfork.com.

 After recording The Midnight Organ Fight, the current quartet line-up was completed with the addition of guitarist/keyboardist Andy Monaghan of Piano Bar Fight (who have previously played as support to Frightened Rabbit).
 In an interview, Scott mentions that he "met him on New Year's Eve, in Glasgow, in a bar.
 I was really hammered and I was like 'why don't you come and play some shows with us man?' and he was like 'Yeah!'.
 The next day, I got a text like 'Do you remember… did you say something about this or is it my imagination?'".

 The band supported Death Cab for Cutie during their November 2008 UK & Irish tour, and released a live album, Quietly Now! in October.